Sign in here

 There are five main rules for regaining and keeping adult control.
 And developing these as skills, or crafts is key to giving your child, our patient the best you can.
 Any chink in parental armour, any break in these rules, will inevitably lead to those stressful and emotional outbursts described as ‘meltdowns’ and ‘tantrums’.

 Act and work as a galvanised team, with all the adults in your child’s life being fully aware of why, how and the details of the approach to ‘control’ that you are using.
 If you are using 123, and we recommend it as a programme, make sure everyone uses the programme in the same way.
-It’s no use Mum always counting to 3 as required, but Dad ignoring this and threatening new punishments that the child knows are impossible to fulfil.
+It’s no use Mum always counting to 3 as required, but Dad ignores this and threatens new punishments that the child knows are impossible to fulfil.
 Control is lost at that point.
 ‘If you don’t stop doing that, I’m going to cancel Christmas’ just isn’t going to work.
 You know you’re not going to do that and so does your child!
 But the rigour of a managed, appropriate time out will.
-Always deliver this as the child expects, as you would have previously explained consequences of breaching the count to 3, it will work.
+Always deliver this as the child expects, as you would have previously explained the consequences of breaching the count to 3, it will work.
 It puts the adult back in control.

 You can’t pick and choose when to be a carer or parent.
 No matter how tired you are, how many times you’ve ‘done this already’ you must do it again, and again.
 In the same way.
 Calmly counting to 3, imposing the same consequence of a bedroom “time out” and no matter how bad it makes you feel, having the rigour to carry things through.
 There’s no place for the ‘good parent -v- bad parent’ here, this isn’t a popularity contest for carers, this is parenting and gaining control back for keeps.
 You need to be tenacious.
 And if you offer a reward for good behaviour, deliver it.
 If you offer the Xbox in return for 30 mins quiet time, just make sure that if you get the 30 minutes quiet time, you’re in a position to deliver and allow, graciously, the Xbox.
 A rewards system needs consistency and works much better if you play your part.
 We would advocate that rewards systems work much better than punishment and are worth all the additional effort.

 You’re the ‘grown up’ here and it is fair to say that with that comes responsibility.
 The expectations are upon you not your child.
 It’s widely accepted that children and adolescents with ADHD can be up to a third behind the emotional development of those without.
 And that’s going to have an impact.
 You can’t rationally expect an ‘adult’ rationale from your child, you shouldn’t expect them to always be reasonable in arguments.
-By the mere nature of what’s at stake and being discussed, you should expect behaviours of a child.
+By the mere nature of what’s at stake and being discussed, you should expect the behaviours of a child.
 That places you, the adult, at the helm of this ship.
 Captaincy and all that comes with it is yours.
 Don’t sail the family ship without a good plan.

 Contract with your child – this is what is not acceptable and if you do this you have 3 attempts to stop then we see consequences.
 Plan and discuss the consequences in advance and consistent.
 123 Magic suggests a bedroom-based time out.
 This is simple and easily enforced.
 It is also a happy place for your child to go to.
 Note the words here, not ‘agree’ the consequences with your child, ‘plan and discuss’.
 It is not a democratic debate.
 Control the execution of the plan.
-Calmly, be the grown up here, act with civility, rationale and stick to the plan.
+Calmly, be the grown-up here, act with civility, rationale and stick to the plan.